Introduction

 the Indiana Jones together sight unseen and it too was absolutely

 filthy.
-I've seen games in better shape, but the playfield on this
+I've seen cabinets in better shape, but the playfield on this

 game is nearly perfect due to the dirt that protected it.
 Folks